Tooronga Family Dentistry in Glen Iris

 Posted on 06.25.18

-Why do I have a black line at the base of my crown?
+Why do I have a black line at the base of my crown in Glen Iris?

 Posted on 06.25.18

-if you have a dark line spoiling your smile or if you would like more information about it, please ask Dr. Kaufman or schedule an appointment for a consultation.
+If a dark line is spoiling your smile or if you want more information, ask Dr. Kaufman or schedule an appointment for a professional assessment and solution.

 • What is better Braces or Aligners